CovertLab/borealis/README.md

 After you generate a workflow, call FireWorks' `LaunchPad.add_wf()` (or run FireWorks' `lpad add` command line tool) to upload it to the LaunchPad.
-Then call `ComputeEngine.create()` (or the `gce` command line) to spin up a batch of worker VMs to run the workflow.
+Then call `ComputeEngine.create()` (or the `gce` command line) to spin up a group of worker VMs to run the workflow.
 This uses GCE metadata fields to pass in parameters including the LaunchPad db name and username.

-`ComputeEngine` and `gce` can also immediately delete a batch of worker VMs or ask them to quit cleanly between Firetasks, although the workers will shut down on their own after an idle timeout.
+`ComputeEngine` and `gce` can also immediately delete a group of worker VMs or ask them to quit cleanly between Firetasks, although the workers will shut down on their own after an idle timeout.

-`ComputeEngine` and `gce` can also set GCE metadata fields on a batch of workers.
+`ComputeEngine` and `gce` can also set GCE metadata fields on a group of workers.
 This is used to implement the `--quit-soon` feature.